 - Non-operative Financial Holding Company (NOFHC) should continue to be the preferred structure for all new licenses.

-- Once the NOFHC structure attains a tax-neutral status, all banks licensed before 2013 to move to the NOFHC structure within 5 years from the announcement of tax-neutrality.
+- Once the NOFHC structure attains a tax-neutral status, all banks licensed before 2013 to move to the NOFHC structure within 5 years from the announcement of corporate tax services.

 - Concerns about banks undertaking different activities through Subsidiaries/Joint Ventures/Associates be addressed through suitable regulations.